 You can use any covering that lets microwaves pass through.
+See "Getting to Know Your Microwave Oven" for materials that microwaves will pass through.

 Releasing pressure in foods

 Several foods (for example: baked potatoes, sausages, egg yolks, and some fruits) are tightly covered by a skin or membrane.
 Steam can build up under the membrane during cooking, causing the food to burst.
 To relieve the pressure and to prevent bursting, pierce these foods before cooking with a fork, cocktail pick, or toothpick.